Rally 'round the flag effect: Mueller definition

 These categories are considered dated by modern political scientists, as they rely heavily on Cold War events.

+The name of the effect was taken from "Battle Cry of Freedom", an American Civil War song that urged union supporters to "rally 'round the flag" and was used for Abraham Lincoln's re-election campaign.

 Causes and duration

 Since Mueller's original theories, two schools of thought have emerged to explain the causes of the effect.
-The first, "The Patriotism School of Thought" holds that in times of crisis, the American public sees the President as the embodiment of national unity.
+The first, "The Patriotism School of Thought" holds that in times of crisis, the American public sees the head of state as the embodiment of national unity, rather than as an actual political figure as they are perceived as in times of peace.
 The second, "The Opinion Leadership School" believes that the rally emerges from a lack of criticism from members of the opposition party, most often in the United States Congress.
-If opposition party members appear to support the president, the media has no conflict to report, thus it appears to the public that all is well with the performance of the president.
+If opposition party members appear to support the head of state, the media has no conflict to report, thus it appears to the public that all is well with the performance of the president.
 The two theories have both been criticized, but it is generally accepted that the Patriotism School of thought is better to explain causes of rallies, while the Opinion Leadership School of thought is better to explain duration of rallies.
 It is also believed that the lower the presidential approval rating before the crisis, the larger the increase will be in terms of percentage points because it leaves the president more room for improvement.
 For example, Franklin D. Roosevelt only had a 12pp increase in approval from 72% to 84% following the Attack on Pearl Harbor, whereas George W. Bush had a 39pp increase from 51% to 90% following the September 11 attacks.

 Another theory about the cause of the effect is believed to be embedded in the US Constitution.
 Unlike in other countries, the constitution makes the President both head of government and head of state.
 Because of this, the president receives a temporary boost in popularity because his Head of State role gives him symbolic importance to the American people.
 However, as time goes on his duties as Head of Government require partisan decisions that polarize opposition parties and diminish popularity.
 This theory falls in line more with the Opinion Leadership School.

 Due to the highly statistical nature of presidential polls, University of Alabama political scientist John O'Neal has approached the study of rally 'round the flag using mathematics.
 O'Neal has postulated that the Opinion Leadership School is the more accurate of the two using mathematical equations.
 These equations are based on quantified factors such as the number of headlines from The New York Times about the crisis, the presence of bipartisan support or hostility, and prior popularity of the president.